dariandean0/Plate-Vision/README.md

+# Project In Progress: Do not follow Installation process

 # Plate-Vision: License Plate Detection and Recognition

 Plate-Vision is a web application that detects and recognizes license plates from images using YOLOv5 for object detection and Tesseract OCR for text recognition.